daniel-furman/RecFeatureSelect/README.md

-# RecursiveFeatureSelection
+# RecFeatureSelect (Recursive Feature Selection).

-A recursive function for feature selection based on a correlation threshold and the feature importance scores.
+Feature selection via recursive removal of the most correlated pair.
+The feature importance scores are used as the rankings, deciding which variable to drop at each call.